iamarkadyt/q3maps/q3strong2018/readme.txt

 - Added more rocketlaunchers (yay!) and grenade launchers.
 - Some other neat changes.
 GO CHECK IT OUT!

-Other:
 - Botclipped scene properly to prevent bots from constantly falling into the pool in the center.
 They still can jump down when they need though!
-- Used newer tools (bspc 2.1i) to compile bot files.
-Bots have to be slightly more clever now.
+- Used newer tools (bspc 2.1i) to compile .aas files.
+Bots have to be acting slightly more clever now.
-- Used cluster-portal splitting to make bots consume less CPU.
-You can now add a 200 of them to the match and you'd be fine.
-- Added support for deathmatch (because why not?).
+- Added support for deathmatch, tourney and team deathmatch.

 ====================================================================================